About Me

 Case Western Reserve University

-Works full time in the Theory Division (Scott) Laboratory.
-Passed qualifying exams to become a PhD candidate in March 2020.
+Worked full time in the Theory Division (Scott) Laboratory.
+Defended PhD dissertation in March 2022.

 Medical Student